Table of Contents

 The first step in the diagnostic workup of dysmenorrhea is to exclude acute and life-threatening conditions such as an ectopic pregnancy when appropriate.
 Therefore, pregnancy should be excluded by ultrasonography and an appropriate serum or urinary beta-human chorionic globulin (beta-HCG) test.
 The most common site for an ectopic pregnancy is the fallopian tube, hence the visualization of the tubes by ultrasonography can exclude ectopic pregnancy as the cause of acute abdominal pain in a patient with vaginal bleeding.

 The next step would be to understand whether the dysmenorrhea is purely cyclic, acyclic or both.
 Purely cyclic dysmenorrhea is very likely to be a primary condition, and it is unlikely to uncover any pelvic pathology.
 Purely acyclic chronic pelvic pain might be caused by a chronic pelvic inflammatory disease.
 Patients with both cyclic and acyclic dysmenorrhea most likely have endometriosis.
-Endometriosis is usually diagnosed by pelvic ultrasonography.
+Pelvic ultrasonography is required to confirm the diagnosis of endometriosis.

-The most common sites of endometriosis implantations including the ovaries and the cul-de-sac which can be easily visualized and examined with a proper pelvic ultrasonographic scan.
+TThe most common sites of endometrial tissue location include the ovaries and the cul-de-sac which can be easily visualized and examined with a proper pelvic ultrasonographic scan.
 Ultrasonography can also help in the exclusion of anatomical anomalies of the uterine cavity or the Mullerian ducts which contribute to a considerable number of dysmenorrhea cases in young adolescents.

 Treatment of Dysmenorrhea in Adolescents